 Next throw in the dark brown sugar and ketchup.

-Then pour in the olive oil, water, apple juice, soy sauce and apple cider vinegar.
+Then pour in apple juice, soy sauce and apple cider vinegar.

 Whisk well then just set aside.

 Dice 2 pounds of thin-cut, boneless, skinless chicken breasts into large bite-size pieces.